FAQ – What is PCD, and why does it matter?:

 For further details and images please see:

-Customers often contact us with issues with their couplings, and are seeking advice on replacement parts or whether to just replace the whole coupling.
-Before we can give further assistance however we often need further details regarding the coupling, such as the manufacture, model, weight rating ect… The reason we ask for further details is often to simply identify the exact coupling the customer has, so we can advise on parts availability and/or a suitable replacement coupling.
+FAQ – Customers often contact us with issues with their couplings, and are seeking advice on replacement parts or whether to just replace the whole coupling.
+Before we can give further assistance however we often need further details regarding the coupling, such as the manufacturer, model, weight rating ect… The reason we ask for further details is often to simply identify the exact coupling, so we can advise on parts availability and/or a suitable replacement coupling.